iotaledger/integration-services/api/usage-audit-trail-GW.md

 `GET /channel/{channel-address}`

-Get information about a channel with address _channel-address_.
+Get information about a channel by using the _channel-address_.

 _Body:_